tomalaforge/angular-challenges/docs/src/content/docs/guides/create-challenge.md

 The only thing left to do is to create your challenge. 🚀

 :::danger
-Don't forget to update the docs to introduce your challenge and give your instructions.
+Don't forget to update the docs to introduce your challenge and provide your instructions.
 :::

+It's your turn to act!!! 💪